 So, why not travel to the UK this summer to hit all these astonishing attractions?
 Why not spend a night in a red hut set on a ridge to appreciate the sunset moment while hugging your coffee?
 You don’t know where you can stay in the UK!
 Okay, fair enough!
 It’s a reasonable reason.
 That’s why we are here.

 The United Kingdom is a large country with plenty to offer.
 Whether you’re interested in big city life or want to explore the natural beauty of the countryside, there’s a place for you to stay in the UK.
-In this section, we will take a look at some of the best cities to stay in when visiting the UK.
+In this section, we will look at some of the best cities to stay in when visiting the UK.
 From London to Edinburgh, we’ve got you covered!

 London, England